STORY ONE: Mental Health Challenges Are a Risk Factor for Suicide — But Many Go Untreated

 The 2019 Colorado Health Access Survey found that cost and coverage were the largest barriers for people who didn’t get needed mental health services.
 A survey conducted by Gov. Jared Polis’ Behavioral Health Task Force echoed these findings, with 92% of respondents reporting concerns with access to care.

 Policymakers are looking for ways to further improve access: The Task Force’s recently-released Blueprint for Behavioral Health Reform outlines steps to build a stronger system of care through addressing workforce shortages, improving affordability, and streamlining the system to ensure Coloradans can get care when they need it.

-Structural Racism Perpetuates Worse Health Outcomes Among People of Color
+STORY TWO: Structural Racism Perpetuates Worse Health Outcomes Among People of Color

 People of color in Colorado who died by suicide were less likely to have mental health treatment than white Coloradans, even though similar percentages of all groups were reported as having a current depressed mood (see Figure 2).